SolPaw321/SymkomPraktyki2025/README.md

 pip install ansys-fluent-core==0.33.0
 ```

-This project is working with 25R2 ANSYS env.
+This project is working with 25R2 ANSYS environment.

 # Important note before use
 The geometry allows for the generation of a vertical-axis wind turbine model in both 3D and 2D versions.
 Also, we do not recommend changing the names of components.